global

 17.1.
 Taxes

-You are responsible for all applicable taxes arising from your use of the Services and for all fees, fines, penalties, and other liability incurred by Nickel, yourself, or a third party caused by or arising out of your breach of this Agreement and/or your use of the Services.
-You agree to reimburse Nickel or a third party for any such liability.
+You are responsible for all, if any, applicable taxes arising from your use of the Services.
+You are furthermore responsible for all fees, fines, penalties and other liability incurred by Nickel, yourself, or a third party caused by or arising out of your breach of this Agreement, and/or your use of the Services.
+You agree to reimburse Nickel or a third party for any and all such liability.

 17.2.
 Collection of Funds Owed

-If you are liable for amounts owed to Nickel or the Bank (including payments forwarded to Recipients for which you initiate a chargeback or ACH return), you authorize Nickel (on its own behalf and/or on behalf of the Bank) to collect such amounts from your default or other available payment methods.
-If insufficient funds are available, Nickel may engage in collection efforts and/or legal actions to recover such amounts.
+In the event that you are liable for any amounts owed to Nickel or the Bank, including for payments forwarded to Recipients for which you initiate a chargeback or ACH return, you authorize Nickel (on its own behalf and/or on behalf of the Bank) to collect such amounts from your default payment method or other available payment methods.
+If you do not have sufficient funds available to fulfill such payment, Nickel (on its own behalf and/or on behalf of the Bank) may engage in collection efforts and/or other legal actions to recover such amounts from you.

 18. Acceptable Use

-Eligibility to use the Services, as well as approval of usage, limits, and availability, may depend on factors such as your line of business, country or state of residency or incorporation, applicable anti‑money‑laundering regulations, and Nickel’s policies or procedures.
-These factors may change over time and are determined at Nickel’s sole discretion.
+You understand and agree that eligibility to use the Services, as well as the approval of such usage, limits, and availability, may depend on factors such as your line of business, country or state of residency or incorporation, applicable anti-money laundering regulations, and Nickel's policies or procedures.
+These factors may change over time and are determined at Nickel's sole discretion.

 18.1.
 Restricted Activities